DM587/dm561.github.io/_posts/2018-01-23-exercises.md

 #### Sheet 3: <a name="sheet3"></a> Exercises for Tuesday, February 6

-1. Although the unweighted Vertex Cover problem is NP-hard for general graphs, there are graph classes that allow for efficient algorithms.
+1. Consider the primal-dual algorithm for the unweighted Vertex Cover problem.

-    Design an algorithm that finds a minimum cardinality vertex cover of a tree in linear time.
+    a) What does the algorithm do?

+    b) Write down the same algorithm without explicitly using the LP-formulation of the problem.

+    c) Give an example showing that the algorithm has an approximation factor of at least 2.

 2. Recall that, for Vertex Cover, the algorithms of Sections 1.3 and 1.4 are 2-approximation algorithms.